jerozerbib/STI_Project/README.md

 jere : jere/jere
 jee : jee/jee

+To have all permissions, you need to have the field "roles" equal to "admin".

 You can try the app    http://localhost:8080

 You can generate a new database with a php script in /site/database/

 ```php sti_db.php```